whisper-eth-brussel/.github/profile/README.md

     When a new node joins the room, it fetches the existing addressBook from another node.
 After that new node communicates with the other nodes who are received.
 This ensures a fully decentrelized network protocol by giving the creator 0 priviledges.
 Other parties can continue to chat without needing creator
     **Consensus:**
     Actually, this blockchain does not require consensus between nodes, but we still need some verifications to ensure the received message sent by the owner of the address.
 So, before publishing the message user sign the TX, every node receives verify the signature.
+    **TLSNotary:**
+    As users can create proofs of the private messages they received and send, this opens a door for opportunities without compromising privacy.
+For example, a potential airdrop can be made in a private network according to this proofs.

 ## 5. Code Review